starknet-edu/starknetbook/primer/README.md

 </div>
 <br>

-In this course you will learn how StarkWare attempts to tackle the Blockchain Trillemma and provide a system that is inclusively accountable, decentralized, scalable, and secure through the use of zero-knowledge STARK proofs.
+In this course, you will learn how StarkWare attempts to tackle the Blockchain Trilemma and provide a system that is inclusively accountable, decentralized, scalable, and secure through the use of zero-knowledge STARK proofs.

 <p align="center">